 Compliance professionals don't need to be told about data classification's importance.
-Very often, the compliance team is responsible for figuring out exactly what data needs to be kept protected and private, including personally identifiable information
+Very often, the compliance team is responsible for figuring out exactly what data needs to be kept protected and private, including personally identifiable information (PII), personal health information and cardholder data.
+The compliance team is also usually responsible for championing policy governing how that data classification occurs.

 But the waters become murky when it comes to available tools to help support a compliance-driven data classification program.
 The unique circumstances impacting how each type of tool is used in regards to regulatory compliance can be complex.
 The situation is compounded because data classification as a product category can also refer to related tools that don't necessarily fit the bill from a compliance standpoint, including tools used by storage engineers to support storage system performance optimization based on the type, value or "freshness" of data.